Types of Degrees Electromechanical Engineering Majors Are Getting

 |Hispanic or Latino||0|

-Americans aren’t the only ones with an interest in Electromechanical Engineering Tech.
+Students from other countries are interested in Electromechanical Engineering Tech, too.
 About 35.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia